 There is something inherently disconcerting about sitting down in person or online via Zoom with a person or a group of people who will be deciding your professional fate.
 I’ve sat on both sides of the aisle, having been interviewed for many jobs, consultancies, fellowships, interviewed many candidates for jobs, consultancies and internships, as well as serving on countless fellowship review panels.

 Interviewing for a job (particularly in the first round) can be like going on a blind date where you don’t really know the other person, the organization and sometimes can be incredibly uncomfortable, while in other instances there can be moments of inspiration and connection.
-It is also essential to acknowledge that the entire process usually has a huge power imbalance with employers often having more control over the process than the interviewee.
+It is also essential to acknowledge that the entire process usually involves a huge power imbalance with employers often having more control over the process than the interviewee.
 There are ways to reduce this imbalance, first on the employer side by offering a humane interview process, being transparent, treating all candidates with respect, following up with the status of the process in a timely manner and more.
-There are also some great examples of employers who are trying to change the paradigm to help ensure that candidates feel empowered, as well as to realize that an interview doesn’t always have to be a yes or no decision.
+There are also some great examples of employers who are trying to change the paradigm to help ensure that candidates feel empowered, as well as to realize that an interview doesn't always have to be a yes or no decision.
 Sometimes the person may not be the right candidate for a particular job opening, but can be considered for future job postings.
-Even if the person isn’t ultimately selected there can be ways to build a beneficial relationship and allies on both sides.
+Even if the person isn't ultimately selected there can be ways to build a beneficial relationship and allies on both sides.

 If you’ve made the cut, here are some of my key reflections (and stories) for my job searches in the past.